 The Evidence-Based Practice Center (EBPC) of the University of Maryland School of Medicine, Department of Psychiatry is authorized as a sponsor of Continuing Education Units.
 The EBPC maintains responsibility for this program.
 Please pay attention to the following distinctions regarding CEUs found at the end of each title.

-*The Evidence-Based Practice Center of the University of Maryland School of Medicine, Department of Psychiatry certifies that this individual meets the criteria for the following 1 Continuing Education Credits (Category I) for Social Workers/1 Continuing Education (CE) for Psychologists/1 Continuing Education Units (Category A) for Professional Counselors and Therapists; and Alcohol and Drug Counselors and 1 Continuing Education Units for Recovery Peer Specialists.
+*The Evidence-Based Practice Center of the University of Maryland School of Medicine, Department of Psychiatry certifies that this individual meets the criteria 2 Continuing Education Credits (Category I) for Social Workers/2 Continuing Education (CE) for Psychologists/ and 2 Continuing Education Units (Category A) for Professional Counselors and Therapists and Alcohol and Drug Counselors.

 Also, you must log in through the webinar platform to be eligible for a certificate.
 Participants who call-in-only are not eligible for CEUs or COAs.